chloealbright/DevHiveMind/Companies/Companies Worked At/TD/PI Planning.md

 EditDate:
 Relates:
 ---
-## TD Bank follows a non-standard fiscal year shown below
+## TD Bank Fiscal Year and Sprint Planning

-> **Note:** The regular fiscal year starts in January and follows a 3-month increment until the end of the year or Q4, which begins in October.
+> **Note:** The regular fiscal year adheres to a January start, progressing in 3-month increments until the end of the year or the initiation of Q4, which commences in October.

+### **Sprint Planning and Story Point Allocation:**

-***Need about 46 story points of work for each PI*** **Only do 6 story points of work near PI planning at the end of each Quarter**
+- **46 Story Points per PI:** Aim for approximately 46 story points of work for each Program Increment (PI).

+- **6 Story Points Near PI Planning:** Restrict work to only 6 story points in the vicinity of PI planning, scheduled at the end of each quarter.

-## PI planning Q1
-### October November December
+**Impact on Sprint Timing:**

-takes time out of sprint 1 of the first quarter in December to prepare for next PI
+- **Sprint Start Delay:** Due to PI planning, Sprint 1 begins 1 week later, with the initial week of the first month of the quarter allocated to PI planning.

-## PI planning Q2
+## PI Planning Schedule

+### Q1
+- October
+- November
+- December

+### Q2
+- January
+- February
-### January February March
+- March

-takes time out of sprint 1 of the second quarter in March to prepare for next PI

-## PI planning Q3
+### Q3
+- April
+- May
-### April May June
+- June

-takes time out of sprint 1 of the third quarter in June to prepare for next PI

-## PI planning Q4
+### Q4
+- July
+- August
-### July August September
+- September

-takes time out of sprint 1 of the fourth quarter in September to prepare for next years first PI

->[!note]
- Regular fiscal year Q1 starts in January and follows 3 month increment until end of year or Q4 which starts October
+These quarterly PI planning sessions ensure alignment with TD Bank's non-standard fiscal year structure, facilitating strategic planning and seamless transitions between quarters.

 ## Sprint Shirt Size Guidelines

-When determining the sprint size for a story, consider the following guidelines:
+When determining the sprint size for a story, adhere to the following guidelines:

 - **XS (Extra Small):** Estimated completion in less than 1 sprint or 2 weeks.
 Assess whether the task is better suited as a story rather than an epic.